robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 So at this point you have identified a successful intrusion into your network and specific actions taken against your account.
 Let’s recap what those are:

 * A SSH brute force Attack against an internet accessible EC2 instance was successful.
-* Malware was put on the EC2 instance and communicated with a known malicious IP address.
+* The EC2 instance communicated with a known malicious IP address (possibly indicating that malware was installed.)
 * The IAM credentials for the instance were stolen, published to S3, and used to perform reconnaissance against the account.
 * An S3 bucket was made public and encryption was removed - most likely for data exfiltration.